Our Story

 2004

-As policies shifted, House of Welcome adapted, focusing on supporting people on bridging visas after the abolition of temporary protection visas.
-This marketed a significant pivot in our mission.
+As immigration policies changed with the abolition of Temporary Protection Visas, House of Welcome adapted to focus on supporting people on bridging visas.
+This marked a significant turning point in our mission.

 2017